 Take refuge and arouse bodhicitta.

 If you follow this instruction and practice sincerely, over time you’ll experience signs of successful meditation.
-In terms of outer signs, at night you dream about wearing a white garment or receiving blessings from Buddhas and Bodhisattvas, and during the day you feel joyful.
-As to inner signs, you experience a heightened devotion, renunciation, and so forth, you relate to the world in a fitting and harmonious way, and your mind remains imperturbable when encountering any kind of people.
+In terms of outer signs, at night you may dream about wearing a white garment or receiving blessings from Buddhas and Bodhisattvas, and during the day you feel joyful.
+As to inner signs, you experience a heightened devotion, renunciation, and so forth, you relate to the world in a fitting and harmonious way, and your mind remains imperturbable when encountering any kind of person.

 Dedicate the merit in a state of seeing everything as a magical illusion and as a dream.